DNin01/help-for-github-users/questions/signing-key-faqs.md

 # Signing key FAQs

-### What is a signing key and why should I use one?
+### What is a signing key and why is it useful?

 A signing key adds a digital signature to your files that prove that they came from you, in short.

 In terms of GitHub, because Git can be configured to commit under any name and email and GitHub uses that information to identify which GitHub account made that commit, anyone is able to easily impersonate you by configuring their Git client to use your information in any commit.
 Signing keys solve that problem because only you will have access to the signing key you use to sign your commits, so if someone tries to impersonate you, they're not going to be able to sign the commit with your signing key, so they cannot prove you were involved in that commit.

-### Should I create a signing key and start signing my commits?
+### Should I sign my commits?

 I'd recommend it, especially if you're high-profile or contributing to high-impact repositories.
-You might run into a situation where you need to sign your commits (some repositories actually require this) and it gives other people confidence that the commits came from you and someone didn't just enter your user information to push a commit on your behalf, which can be a headache.
+You might run into a situation where you need to sign your commits (some repositories actually require this) and it gives other people confidence that the commits came from you and someone didn't just enter your user information to push a commit that appears to have come from you, which can be a headache.
+If you're interested in contributing, it's good to have one.

 ### Someone is impersonating me in commits.
 What do I do?